5th Annual Imagineering Competition

-The College is excited to announce the second annual Imagineering Competition.
-Through the generous support of John Maccarone ENG’66, the College is again sponsoring an Imagineering competition.
+The College is excited to announce the fifth annual Imagineering Competition.
+Through the generous support of John Maccarone ENG’66, the College is again sponsoring the Imagineering Competition.
 This competition is designed to reinforce the ideals of creating the Societal Engineer by giving students the opportunity to express their creativity and entrepreneurial capabilities on ideas that impact people and society.
 The competition provides a framework where interested undergraduate students can, individually or as a team, create and enter an original project in the competition.
-Prizes for the competition are as follows
+Prizes for the competition are as follows:

 - 2nd Prize - $1,500, assistance with Patent submission, marketing analysis consultation